Changissnz/selfinterest/README.md

 demands of individuals drive them to ignore particular artificial axioms, in their path to meet their demands.
-And without the will to place barriers, invisible for the purpose of maintaining an openness conducive to certain forms of transmission and most frequently through finance, as well as all those ensuing laws with the capital, these individuals do fulfill their demands, much to the chagrin of the proponents for the artificial axioms meant to both deter those individuals and exclusively benefit them, the proponents, through the specifics of that openness.
+And without the will to place barriers, invisible for the purpose of maintaining an openness conducive to certain forms of transmission, most frequently through finance as well as all those ensuing laws with the capital, these individuals do fulfill their demands, much to the chagrin of the proponents for the artificial axioms meant to both deter those individuals and exclusively benefit them, the proponents, through the specifics of that openness.